sitiporn/Reading-paper/intent_detection.md

                 they used self-supervised to pull the similar intent together but diff far apart

+    * Experiment result

+        - their  model outperforms all datasets CLINIC150, BANKING77, HWU64
+      and variance also low

     * what can you use yourself ?